Plus-size clothing: History

 Lena Himmelstein Bryant, a New York City-based seamstress who would go on to found Lane Bryant, began trading in the early 1900s as a producer of clothing for "Expectant Mothers and Newborn"'.
 By 1911, Lane Bryant was selling clothing under the category 'For the Stout Women', which ranged between a 38-56 inch bustline.
 Evans, a UK-based plus-size retailer, was founded in 1930.
 In the 1920s, small boys' clothing store, Brody's in Oak Park, Michigan, (now Bloomfield) started the "Husky" size clothing.

 The large-size fashion revolution of 1977–1998 in the US began after the Fashion Group of NYC released a study predicting the demise of the Baby Boomer Junior Market, as the Boomers were coming of age.
 Mary Duffy's Big Beauties was the first model agency to work with hundreds of new plus-size clothing lines and advertisers.
 For two decades, this plus-size category produced the largest per annum percentage increases in ready-to-wear retailing.

 Max Mara started Marina Rinaldi, one of the first high-end clothing lines, for plus-size women in 1980.

 The first plus-size fashion line to show at Mercedes Benz Fashion Week was Cabiria, featured in the Fashion Law Institute fashion show in the tents at Lincoln Center on September 6, 2013.

 On February 6, 2019, luxury e-tailer 11 Honoré, which sells designer clothing in sizes 12 to 24, opened New York Fashion Week with a fashion show focused on size inclusivity.
 The runway show featured looks from Christian Siriano, Prabal Gurung, Cushnie and Brandon Maxwell.
 Actress Laverne Cox closed the show wearing a custom dress by designer Zac Posen.

 In June 2024, a Fashion Nova campaign promoted as body-positive faced significant backlash for its lack of body diversity.
 Critics on Instagram highlighted that the campaign predominantly featured models with flat stomachs and hourglass figures, neglecting to represent a wider range of body types, such as those with stretch marks and larger bellies.
 This controversy underscored the ongoing debate about true inclusivity in fashion marketing.

 Consumer reports

 Plus-size clothing patterns have traditionally been graded up from a smaller construction pattern.
 However, many retailers use statistical data collected from their own measuring projects, and from specialized Body Scan Data collection projects to modernize the fit and construction of their garments.
 U.S. companies Lane Bryant and Catherines teamed up over a three-year period to source data to modernize the companies' garment construction.
 14,000 women were measured in what was the most extensive female sizing study in the U.S. in more than 60 years.

+Sizing and retail availability

+Major fashion retailers, including H&M and Mango, began reducing their plus size clothing offerings in the US in 2026.
+This shift was attributed to changing consumer demand and sizing needs driven by the widespread use of GLP-1 weight loss medications.